Dawnna Dukes

-Dawnna Dukes is a former Democratic member of the Texas House of Representatives.
-First elected in 1994, Dukes represented District 46 (East Austin) within Travis County from 1995 to 2019.
+Dawnna Mathilda Dukes (born September 3, 1963) is a former Democratic member of the Texas House of Representatives.
+First elected in 1994, Dukes represented Districts 50 and 46 (East Austin) within Travis County from 1995 to 2019.

 In 2017, Dukes was indicted by a grand jury on 13 felony charges and two misdemeanor charges related to abuse of public office.
 Later that year, all criminal charges against Dukes were dropped, with prosecutors saying the charges should not have been brought forward.
 Dukes announced plans to resign her seat but changed her mind and ran for re-election.
 She was defeated in the Democratic primary election on March 6, 2018.

 Background

 After attending Texas A&M University, Dukes graduated with a B.S. in psychology.
-She worked as a criminal justice facilities planner from 1987–1993.
+She worked as a criminal justice facilities planner from 1987 to 1993.
 Dukes then became the owner/ business consultant for DM Dukes and Associates, Inc., a consulting firm.
 Dukes is a member of the Flemming Fellowship Program, Alpha Kappa Alpha sorority, Center for Policy Alternative, Leadership Austin, and the Atlanta Council of Young Political Leaders.

 Political career

-Dukes served in every legislative session from 1994–2018.
+Dukes served in every legislative session from 1995–2018.
 In re-elections from 2008–2016, Dukes won by a margin of over 50 points.
 In 2018, she was defeated in the Democratic primary, receiving 10% of the vote, and coming in third in a field of six candidates.

 Dukes served on the following committees: member of the Appropriations Committee, member of the International Trade and Intergovernmental Affairs, Vice Chair of Article II Subcommittee, and Vice Chair of Culture, Recreation, and Tourism.